IBM-Swift/alert-notification-sdk/README.md

 * `type` - A `Message.RecipientType` property indicating which kind of recipient this is (see `Message.RecipientType` below).
 * `broadcast` - A `String` used to indicate which integration this recipient is intended to hook into.
 This property is only required if the `type` is `.integration`.

 A `Message.Recipient` only has one method, the constructor.
-If the `type` is `.integration` and the `broadcast` property is `nil`, this constructor will return `nil`.
+If the `type` is `.integration` and the `broadcast` property is `nil`, this constructor will throw an error.

-    Message.Recipient?(name: String, type: Message.RecipientType, broadcast: String? = nil)
+    Message.Recipient(name: String, type: Message.RecipientType, broadcast: String? = nil) throws

 #### Message.RecipientType